sutta » sn » sn22 » Saṁyutta Nikāya 22.95

 Evameva kho, bhikkhave, yā kāci saññā …pe….

 In the same way, a mendicant sees and contemplates any kind of perception at all … examining it carefully.
 And it appears to them as completely void, hollow, and insubstantial.
-For what substance could there be in perception?
+For what core could there be in perception?

 Seyyathāpi, bhikkhave, puriso sāratthiko sāragavesī sārapariyesanaṁ caramāno tiṇhaṁ kuṭhāriṁ ādāya vanaṁ paviseyya.
 So tattha passeyya mahantaṁ kadalikkhandhaṁ ujuṁ navaṁ akukkukajātaṁ.
 Tamenaṁ mūle chindeyya; mūle chetvā agge chindeyya, agge chetvā pattavaṭṭiṁ vinibbhujeyya.
 So tassa pattavaṭṭiṁ vinibbhujanto pheggumpi nādhigaccheyya, kuto sāraṁ.
 Tamenaṁ cakkhumā puriso passeyya nijjhāyeyya yoniso upaparikkheyya.
 Tassa taṁ passato nijjhāyato yoniso upaparikkhato rittakaññeva khāyeyya, tucchakaññeva khāyeyya, asārakaññeva khāyeyya.
 Kiñhi siyā, bhikkhave, kadalikkhandhe sāro?

 Suppose there was a person in need of heartwood.
 Wandering in search of heartwood, they’d take a sharp axe and enter a forest.
 There they’d see a big banana tree, straight and young and grown free of defects.
 They’d cut it down at the base, cut off the top, and unroll the coiled sheaths.
 But they wouldn’t even find sapwood, much less heartwood.
 And a person with clear eyes would see it and contemplate it, examining it carefully.
-And it would appear to them as completely void, hollow, and insubstantial.
-For what substance could there be in a banana tree?
+And it would appear to them as completely vacuous, hollow, and insubstantial.
+For what core could there be in a banana tree?

 Evameva kho, bhikkhave, ye keci saṅkhārā atītānāgatapaccuppannā …pe… ye dūre santike vā taṁ bhikkhu passati nijjhāyati yoniso upaparikkhati.
 Tassa taṁ passato nijjhāyato yoniso upaparikkhato rittakaññeva khāyati, tucchakaññeva khāyati, asārakaññeva khāyati.
 Kiñhi siyā, bhikkhave, saṅkhāresu sāro?